 To save you a little time, here are some highlights:

 For example, the Bay Area has enacted a California “Spare the Air” alert, which bans wood burning of any kind when the alert is in place.
-In addition, Orange County, portions of Riverside, Los Angeles and San Bernardino counties don’t allow the use of EPA Phase II wood burning fireplaces at any time.
+In addition, Orange County, portions of Riverside, Los Angeles, and San Bernardino counties don’t allow the use of EPA Phase II wood burning fireplaces at any time.

-These scattershot prohibitions means that building trades professionals should take the guesswork out of the equation by checking in with the municipality where the home or commercial building is located.
+These scattershot prohibitions mean that building trades professionals should take the guesswork out of the equation by checking in with the municipality where the home or commercial building is located.
 Better safe than sorry!

-In this day and age of easy digital information access, it would be safe to assume that the state would provide an updated list of local wood burning ordinances.
+In this day and age of easy digital information access, it would be safe to assume that the state would provide an updated list of local wood-burning ordinances.
 But alas, one hand doesn’t know what the other’s doing!
 You’ll need to pick up a phone and call the local district office of the California Air Resources Board.

-Now that we’ve identified the code dictating the rules governing fireplaces and chimneys in California and where to find them, what specifics will affect the installation of a factory-made gas or wood burning fireplace?
+Now that we’ve identified the code dictating the rules governing fireplaces and chimneys in California and where to find them, what specifics will affect the installation of a factory-made gas or wood-burning fireplace?

 It’s important to make the distinction between a masonry fireplace made of brick or stone and a factory-made fireplace made of steel or other manufactured materials.

 That’s because the Title 24 codes primarily address the construction of masonry fireplaces and chimneys.
-Details like required hearth dimensions and clearance to combustibles, the slope angle of the firebox and load bearing supports are some of the key issues covered by the codes.
+Details like required hearth dimensions and clearance to combustibles, the slope angle of the firebox, and load-bearing supports are some of the key issues covered by the codes.